 Community-based markets are organised by groups with the intention of raising funds for a specific charity, or celebrating a special event.
 The market must be operated on a not-for-profit basis and the Market Operator shall supply relevant information as proof of this.
 While it is recognised and acknowledged that some traders may be selling goods for their own profit-making purposes, we shall expect there to be a strong charitable element in the way the event is organised.

 To apply to operate a community-based or non-profit market you will need to complete the online application form below.
 Submit it along with any supporting documentation and the fee as far in advance of the proposed market date as possible.

 Apply for a commercial market

-A commercial market is one which is operated for profit and where the traders are engaged in a business activity of selling goods for their own purposes.
+We welcome applications from organisations who wish to operate a commercial market at our standard pitch rates.
+A commercial market is one which is operated for profit where the Market Operator is engaged in a business activity primarily for their own financial benefit.

 How much does it cost?

-There is a fixed fee of £60 to process one-off Markets License applications.
+There is a fixed fee of £60 to process one-off license applications.

 We are currently unable to accept any hot food caterers (i.e. for immediate consumption), traders selling hot beverages, ice cream, or alcohol, at any market held at The Oval Bandstand & Lawns.

 Once we have agreed to hold your market you must pay the pitch fees to us a minimum of 7 days prior to the event being held.

 To complete your application you will be required to provide the following information: